COLUMBIA, S.C. (AP) -- The Palmetto State has its own high-profile, highly ranked rivalry showdown in the Southeast this weekend.

 Clowney, considered by many the NFL draft's top prospect, has had just two sacks in a year of injuries, triple teams and a misunderstanding with his coach that raised questions about his commitment to the Gamecocks.

-Boyd has not been able to put up the gaudy stats against the Gamecocks.
+Boyd has not been about to put up the gaudy stats against the Gamecocks.

 In three appearances, Boyd has passed for just 339 yards and thrown more interceptions than touchdowns (3 to 2).
-Boyd’s been sacked 14 times in those three games and rushed for minus-15 yards.
+Boyd's been sacked a 14 times in those three games and rushed for minus 15 yards.

-South Carolina could have another game next week, should No. 5 Missouri fall to No. 19 Texas A&M and give the Gamecocks the SEC Eastern Division.
-That game starts 45 minutes after the Gamecocks kickoff.
+South Carolina could have another game a week later, should No. 5 Missouri fall to No. 19 Texas A&M and give the Gamecocks the SEC Eastern Division.
+That game starts 45 minutes after the Gameocks kickoff.

 But Spurrier said the Gamecocks are focused on Clemson, not the Missouri-Texas A&M game.